 I fell into boudoir photography by accident.
 I had a few of wedding clients ask if I could shoot a session for their groom-to-be, and the rest is history.
-I’ve been photographing people for 15 years, and adored how different this type of photography was from all other shoots I had done.
+I’ve been photographing people for almost 20 years, and adore how different this type of photography was from all other shoots I do.
 It’s a little documentary, a little fashion, a little portraiture – boudoir’s unique niche inspires and challenges me every time I shoot it.

 I like simple settings, because I want the focus to be on you, not the location.

 I crave natural light and the soft feel it creates.

 I aim for my images to be romantic, classy, and natural.

 I purposely used the word intimates rather than boudoir, because boudoir implies photographing those clad in lingerie only.
 Meanwhile, I want to show an intimate, private side of my clients, regardless of what they were wearing.
 It’s about you, your story, and your beauty, not about the clothes.
 I like to say that I photograph beauty sessions that just happen to have a boudoir setting.